-- Masks that have exhalation values or vents
+- Masks that have exhalation valves or vents

+- Mesh face masks

 - Bandanas

 - Scarves

 - Neck gaiters (also known as a neck fleece)

 - Face shields (see further discussion below)

 According to the CDC, masks that have exhalation valves or vents cannot be used because they allow respiratory droplets to be expelled.
 Therefore, masks with exhalation valves or vents do not prevent the person wearing the mask from transmitting COVID-19 to others.